JellyBlade/programming-examples/cpp/word-counter/README.md

   4. Input a text file of words to count.

 Known Issues:
-- Forgot to include newline character as a delimiter for Import Find, so using a .csv with line breaks will smoosh the last and first of a line together.
+- Forgot to include newline character as a delimiter for Import Find, so using a .csv with line breaks will smoosh the last word of the longest line with the next line's first word.

 [Usage Example](https://www.youtube.com/watch?v=WUrYbB6KVh8)